MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 #### A Note On Cost

-This will save you money on NAT Gateways, which is arguably the most notoriously expensive networking component in AWS.
+This will reduce your NAT Gateway cost, which is arguably the most notoriously expensive networking component in AWS.

 On one hand, [AWS states](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-egress-to-internet.html):